 This page shows how to operate Hive on MR3 in a non-secure Hadoop cluster without Kerberos.
 The same user, not necessarily an administrator of the Hadoop cluster, will run all the components of Hive on MR3, such as Metastore, HiveServer2, and Beeline.
-For running Metastore, we will use a Derby database which is included in the MR3 release.
+For running Metastore, we will use a Derby database included in Hive, so the user does not need a separate database server.
 By following the instruction, the user will learn:

 - how to install and configure Hive on MR3 in a non-secure Hadoop cluster without Kerberos